Go inside the worlds of art, fashion, design, and lifestyle.

 D: Of course.
 It’s been something integral in both sourcing inspiration and expressing it for as long as I’ve been DJing.
 How you dress tells its own story before you even have the chance to open your mouth or set foot behind the decks.
 I like to keep tabs on what several different fashion houses are doing artistically.
 It’s interesting to me to see another creative medium have to come out each season with a new collection whilst still maintaining their core brand identity.
 I think it’s something that can be mirrored in how we decide which releases to bring out each year on Innervisions, and how to present them every year with a completely new visual design.

-WW: Tell us a bit about the music scene in Berlin right now.
+WW: The music scene in Berlin is arguably one of the most monumental in the world, especially for house music, and you're based there.
 How has it changed the most since you began DJing?

 D: Contrasting the scene now back to how it looked in the early ‘90s, the most obvious shift has been away from what it once meant to have a club residency.
 Starting out, having your own residency meant playing all night long sets at a club the same day each week, to build a reputation people would return to.
 Going to see a resident DJ meant people held you accountable to a certain standard of quality, whilst at the same time meaning you had to play a set interesting enough to keep them returning week after week.
 Sets weren’t uploaded on the Internet, and everything that happened remained inside the confines of the club.
 As the scene became more globalized, the accessibility of music grew and with it, the demand to see international DJs play and the money to book them.
 Nowadays, a residency might mean the same DJ plays at club once a month, whilst the rest of the nights in the calendar are kept free to book big international names and drawcards.